architecture-building-systems/CityEnergyAnalyst/validation/thermal_network_matrix/CEA-model-thermal-hydraulic-network.rst

 1. The plant capacity is sized at the maximum heat requirement, which include the heating demand from buildings and the thermal loss.
-At the time step with the maximum heating demand, the thermal loss is only 0.4% difference between CEA and Simulink
+At the time step with the maximum heating demand, the difference in thermal loss between CEA and Simulink is 0.03% of the total plant capacity.

-2. The differences in total thermal losses between CEA and Simulink over 8760 hours is around 3MWh, which corresponds to 10% of annual heat loss.
-Since the total thermal losses over 8760 hours at the supply network accounts for 1.3% of the total heat supplied by the heating plant, the 10% difference in th thermal loss calculation is in acceptable range
+2. The differences in total thermal losses between CEA and Simulink over 8760 hours is around 3 MWh, which corresponds to 10% of annual heat loss.
+Since the total thermal losses over 8760 hours at the supply network accounts for 1.3% of the total heat supplied by the heating plant, the 10% difference in th thermal loss calculation is in acceptable range.

-3. There are two instances (t = 438, 8667) where the thermal/hydraulic losses deviate more than 15%
+3. There are four instances (t = 438, 8304, 8667, 8668) where the thermal/hydraulic losses deviate
-between the results from CEA and Simulink.
-This is because we assume all flows are turbulent in CEA, while Simulink considers different heat transfer resistances with different flow regimes (laminar, turbulent and transitional)
+more than 10% between the results from CEA and Simulink.
+This is because we assume all flows are turbulent in CEA, while Simulink considers different heat transfer resistances with different flow regimes (laminar, turbulent and transitional).

 .. figure:: network1.png